f/vue-plugin-boilerplate/README.md

 ## Examples

-In `examples` file, you'll see a folder named `generic`.
+In `examples` file, you'll see a folder named `kitchensink`.
 You can rename or duplicate it to show many features to your user.

 ## Storybook